SpamExperts/pyzor/docs/config.rst

     every operation.
 See `client-server-file`.

 AccountsFile
     File containing information about accounts on servers.
+See `accounts`.

 LogFile
     If this is empty then logging is done to stdout.